IgniteUI/igniteui-docfx/en/components/map_binding_multiple_shapes_files.md

 ## Binding and Overlaying Multiple Shape Files

 In the `GeographicMap`, you can add multiple geographic series objects to overlay a few shapefiles with geo-spacial data.
-For example, `GeographicSymbolSeries` for plotting geographic locations of ports, the `GeographicPolylineSeries` for plotting routes between ports, and the `GeographicShapeSeries` for plotting shapes of countries.
+For example, `IgxGeographicSymbolSeriesComponent` for plotting geographic locations of ports, the `IgxGeographicPolylineSeriesComponent` for plotting routes between ports, and the `IgxGeographicShapeSeriesComponent` for plotting shapes of countries.

 ### Demo